Course Catalogue:Computer Science

 CPSC 343 Database Theory and Practice Computer databases are used to store, organize, and retrieve large collections of information.
 This course introduces the theory and practice of relational databases and relational database management systems (RDBMS).
 Topics include data modeling and database design, the relational algebra and relational calculus, SQL, and elements of RDBMS implementation such as file structure and data storage, indexing, and query evaluation.
 Additional topics may include Web-based access to databases, transaction management, reliability, security, and object-oriented databases.
 Prerequisite: CPSC 225; CPSC 229 is recommended.
 (Offered alternate years)

 CPSC 371 Advanced Topics in Computer Science Each time this course is offered, it addresses a topic in computer science that is not covered as a regular course.
 CPSC 371 addresses topics at a more advanced level than CPSC 271.
 Possible topics include combinatorics, functional and logic programming, and data visualization and data mining.
 This course may be repeated for credit by permission of the department.
 Prerequisite: CPSC 225 or permission of the instructor.
 (Offered occasionally)

-424 Fundamentals of Computer Graphics This course studies the principles underlying the generation and display of 3D computer graphics.
+CPSC 424 Fundamentals of Computer Graphics This course studies the principles underlying the generation and display of 3D computer graphics.
 Topics include geometric modeling, 3D viewing and projection, lighting and shading, color, and the use of one or more technologies and packages such as WebGL, OpenGL, and Blender.
 Advanced topics might include ray tracing, global illumination, texture- and bump-mapping, the mathematics of curves and surfaces, volumetric rendering, and animation.
 This course includes a required lab component.
 Prerequisite: CPSC 225.
 (Offered alternate years)

 CPSC 433 Compilers This course explores the implementation of modern programming languages by looking at compiler design and construction.
 The course focuses mainly on object-oriented programming languages, although it also looks briefly at compilation of languages from other programming paradigms.
 Major topics in compilation are